 Foreign currency risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in foreign exchange rate.
 The Company's presentation currency is the Indian Rupees.
 The Company's exposure to foreign currency arises in part when the Company holds financial assets and liabilities denominated in a currency different from the functional currency of the entity.
-Based on the current profile of the Company, the net liability held in foreign currency is not significant and as such the Company's exposure to currency risk is limited.
+As there are no payables or receivables denominated in foreign currency and hence the Company has no currency risk.